theshashank1/TESH-Query/README.md

 TESH-Query takes your question, understands your database schema, generates the appropriate SQL, executes it, and displays the results in a formatted table.

+> Please be aware that TESH-Query is still under development and may occasionally return incorrect data.
+Exercise caution and prioritize its use for **data retrieval** rather than **data manipulation**.
 ---

 ## 📚 Command Reference